-After using a few of the hotel towels to soak up the rain and stashing the rest of the supplies under a nearby awning, we devised the plan.
-Choose and mix the colors, dry the cover again, paint it quickly, lay down a mask, and pull the print.
+After using a few scrap towels to remove the puddles and stashing the rest of the supplies under a nearby awning, we devised the plan.
+Choose and mix the colors, dry the cover again, try to cover it with the umbrella, paint it quickly, lay down a mask, and pull the print.
 Somewhere along the lines, Nick suggested to paint a few of the squares a different color and possibly make it look like raindrops.

-This was the first time trying to make a print in the rain and the execution was flawless.
-The sun set as we painted, masked, and pulled this print.
-The rain drop idea was genius and it could not have come out any better than it did.
-The anticipation before pulling it off of the street and the pure joy of seeing the result was magnificent.
+This was the first time trying to make a print in the rain and it came out super clean.
+The raindrop idea was brilliant and it could not have come out any better than it did.